Translate

 Students are taught knot tying, first aid and fire management (where they can gain a certificate).
 Camps are conducted for both year groups and are a great success.

-Camps are designed to provide opportunities for students to demonstrate skills associated with independent living, leisure, recreation and communication, while developing and strengthening positive relationships with peers through participation in team and confidence building activities.
+Camps are designed to provide opportunities for students to demonstrate skills associated with independent living, leisure, recreation and communication, while developing and strengthening positive relationships with peers through participation in team and confidence-building activities.

 All cadet units have a unit coordinator and instructors to provide leadership.